ohio813/shells/shellcode/win/pi/README.txt

   while these codes can run fine by themselves, it's when you inject into another process space that reveals lots of problems.

-  The first release used shellcode originally written by Peter Ferrie[1] but since getting pi to work on NT, the PICs also had to be updated and are now bigger than before but work on all versions of Windows that have PEB.

 [ usage

   Currently, you can execute command in context of remote process, load